 It is extremely common for a patient to undergo more than one Cosmetic or Reconstructive Surgery.
 In some cases, as outlined above, multiple procedures can be combined into the same surgery.
 In other situations, the minimum period of time between each surgery is approximately three months.
 Overall, there is no hard and fast rule about how long a patient should wait between surgeries; it largely comes down to your rate of healing and overall health.

-It is best that you achieve your desired and stabilised weight before undergoing surgery.
-Losing an excessive amount of weight after surgery may lead to excess, overhanging skin again, and ultimately, compromise your previous results.
+It is best that you achieve your optimal and stabilised weight before undergoing surgery.
+Losing an excessive amount of weight after surgery may lead to further excess, overhanging skin again, and ultimately, compromise your previous results.
 If this situation were to occur, you may require further surgery.
 In the event of slight postoperative weight loss, there may be no effect on the surgical outcome.
-This largely depends on the individual patient’s anatomy, specifically the quality of the skin tissue.
+This largely depends on the individual patient’s anatomy including the quality of the skin tissue.